shido94/p6-yaswanth-rupesh/Week-7/README.md

 O(1)

+## Problem 7.3: Detect loop in a linked list

+Given a linked list of N nodes.
+The task is to check if the linked list has a loop.
+Linkedlist can contain self loop

+### Steps

+1. Traverse linked list using two pointers.
+2. Move one pointer(low) by one and another pointer(high) by two.
+3. If these pointers meet at the same node then there is a loop.
+If pointers do not meet then the linked list doesn’t have a loop

+### Complexity

+#### Time Complexity:

+O(N)

+#### Auxiliary Space:

+O(1)

 ## Problem 7.4: Parenthesis Checker

 Given an expression string x.
 Examine whether the pairs and the orders of“{“,”}”,”(“,”)”,”[“,”]” are correct in exp.For example, the function should return 'true' for exp= “[()]{}{()()}” and 'false' for exp = “[(])”